patrickjuchli/basic-ftp/README.md

 `send(command): Promise<FTPResponse>`

-Send an FTP command.
+Send an FTP command and return the first response.

 `sendIgnoringError(command): Promise<FTPResponse>`

-Send an FTP command and ignore an FTP error response.
+Send an FTP command, return the first response, and ignore an FTP error response.
 Any other error or timeout will still reject the Promise.

 `cd(path): Promise<FTPResponse>`

-Change the working directory.
+Change the current working directory.

 `pwd(): Promise<string>`